juliuste/arte-dl/readme.md

 - `Oper`
 - `Reportage`
 - `Theater`
 If you leave the list empty, all videos regardless of their category will be downloaded.

+The script will store a list of previously downloaded scripts to prevent storing multiple duplicates of files in a text file thats path is specified in the `config['list-path']` setting.

+By default, this text file and the downloaded videos will be stored in the script directory.

 ### Execute the script
 ```bash